koltyakov/on-el-resize/README.md

 ### React declarative approach

-> Component is a draft status
+> Component is in draft status

 ```typescript
 import * as React from 'react';